dorana/RazorEnhancedScripts/README.md

 This is my bundle of script for Razor Enhanced, Some are useful, some not so much, as they are designed for a very specific purpose upon request from someone.

-Below you can see some hghlights of the larger scripts I have made.
+Below you can see some highlights of the larger scripts I have made.

 Some have a more detailed Wiki page for further documentation.